 Eye safety tends to be a long list of relatively common-sense practices.
 If you’re working with potentially hazardous materials, wear eye protection; if you’re playing baseball, try not to get hit in the face.
 Additionally, be aware of your risk factors.
 If you know you have a family history of a certain problem, keep an eye out for symptoms in your everyday life.
 People who suffer from chronic vision disorders, such as glaucoma, have their own set of guidelines.

 Rebuild Your Vision also has your back here.
 While our eye vitamins won’t protect you from corrosives or errant frisbees, they can put you in the best possible place to keep your eyes healthy and strong to help avoid developing complicating conditions.
-There are 17 eye vitamins, nutrients and herbal supplements that can help strengthen your eyes, reducing your risk for major injury, and even helping you recover from one.
+They include 17 eye vitamins, nutrients and herbal supplements that can help strengthen your eyes, reducing your risk for major injury, and even helping you recover from one.